aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Test plugins/defined.md

 The optional <em>var\_type</em> argument can also be used to test if the variable is of the expected type\.

-Optionally the test can emit warnings or errors if the test fails\.
+Optionally\, the test can emit warnings or errors if the test fails\.

-Compared to the builtin <code>is defined</code> test\, this test will also test for <code>None</code> and can even test for a specific value or class\.
+Compared to the built\-in <code>is defined</code> test\, this test will also test for <code>None</code> and can even test for a specific value or class\.

 ## Parameters